Cereals High In Dietary Fiber (Dietitian Picks!)

 Make sure you are eating enough carbohydrates and ensure you are getting those carbohydrates from healthy and colorful sources like whole grains, fruits, and even vegetables.
 The more colorful your diet is, generally the more fiber you are eating.

-You can also use the food label to your advantage to make sure you are picking fiber rich grains and high fiber packed options, which is where this list of high fiber cereals will come in handy.
+You can also use the food label to your advantage to make sure you are picking fiber rich grains and high fiber packed options, which is where this list of high fiber breakfast cereals will come in handy.

 Tips to pick a high fiber cereal:

-I already rounded up a list of cereals high in dietary fiber but this is by no means an exhaustive list and it would be good for you to have tools in your toolbox to help you choose a high fiber cereal on your own!
+I already rounded up a list of my favorite high fiber breakfast cereals but this is by no means an exhaustive list.
+If you want tools to be able to choose a high fiber cereal on your own, here are three helpful tips to help you choose a fiber rich cereal:

 Have at least 1 gram of fiber for every 10 grams of total carbohydrates: For example, if your cereal has 40 grams of carbohydrates then you would want at least 4 grams of fiber.
 If you cereal has 20 grams of carbohydrates, then you would want at least 2 grams of carbohydrates.
-This helps ensure that the carbohydrates in your cereal are higher in fiber content and will digest slower, keeping you fuller for longer.

 Use the Daily Value %: This is that percentage number you see on the very right hand side of the label.
 I like to pick a cereal that is at minimum a '“good source of fiber” which means it provides between 10-20% of your daily value for fiber.
-Ideally, I like to pick a cereal that is an “excellent source of fiber” which means it provides 20% or more of your daily fiber needs.
-An easy label reading hack that will save you time!

 Read the ingredients: More specifically, what is the first word listed in the ingredients panel?
 You want to see words like “whole wheat” or “whole grain” as these mean the entire grain kernel is included in that cereal and these cereals will be higher in fiber than other more refined cereals.

-20 Cereals High In Dietary Fiber
+Cereals High In Dietary Fiber

 Original Shredded Wheat Cereal